Since I was a little

 I use images and information

-from many sources and sometimes it seems to look like a scrap-book
+from many sources and sometimes it may look like a scrap-book of eccentric

-of eccentric connections and memorabilia.
-But if anyone sees something
+connections and memorabilia.
+But if anyone sees something that is

-that is incorrect, please let me know as my intent is to simply be
+incorrect, please let me know as my intent is to simply be a Friend

-a Friend of the Phonograph and tell its story from my perspective.
+of the Phonograph and tell its story, accurately but at the same

 of my collection, c.1966 in my parents basement (Photo courtesy of